DePINNetwork/depin-sdk/docker/release/README.md

-## Building and Deploying the Algorand Docker Image
+## Building and Deploying the DePIN Network Docker Image

 The following section documents the steps to build and deploy the Algod Docker Image.